Oregon Dog Bite Laws

 Getting Help With Your Oregon Dog-Bite Case

-And if you're facing criminal charges related to a dog bite or other injury, a criminal defense attorney can explain your options and help protect your rights.
+Both owners and victims may find it helpful to speak with a personal injury attorney if they have specific questions about their situation.
+A lawyer who has experience with dog-bite cases can offer advice on how to proceed.
+If you're facing criminal charges related to a dog bite or other injury, a criminal defense attorney can explain your options and help protect your rights.

 Make the Most of Your Claim